 The General Agreement on Trade in Services (GATS) is a 1995 WTO treaty resulting from the Uruguay Round negotiations.
 This treaty contains provisions related to mutual access for professional services in foreign markets — that along with bilateral agreements like the Korea-US Free Trade Agreement (KORUS) have helped US law firms expand into a number of legal markets in the Asia-Pacific region.

 But should the US be the subject of a WTO injunction based on a tariff violative of their treaty obligations, “the WTO can authorize the offended parties to retaliate” according to a recent article in Qartz.
 “Retaliation”, Quartz explains, “could take the shape of tariffs or quotas on professional and financial services”, which may be seen (like US manufactured medical devices) as maintaining a comparative competitive advantage in global markets and therefore be an ideal focus of retaliatory restrictions via WTO action by countries that might be the focus of US tariffs.

-Pascal Lamy’s assestment that there may be some limitations on US action based on a push-back by WTO member countries exporting to the US and by US multinationals making their voices heard more loudly, particularly in the US Congress – may see a soft landing to US trade policy as a result.
-However, as Qartz noted, there is currently significant anti-trade sentiment in the US, including in the Congress – which might provide support to a more expansive trade protectionism.
+Pascal Lamy’s assessment that there may be some limitations on US action based on a push-back by WTO member countries exporting to the US and by US multinationals making their voices heard more loudly, particularly in the US Congress – may see a soft landing to US trade policy as a result.
+However, as Quartz noted, there is currently significant anti-trade sentiment in the US, including in Congress – which might provide support to a more expansive trade protectionism.